-All our wood products can help projects achieve LEED designation for your buildings.
-Through LEED’s alternate compliance path, products with SFI® fiber-sourcing certification count as legal, responsible and, with SFI chain-of-custody certification, as certified.
-Find more information, including helpful training modules and resources, on the Sustainable Forestry Initiative's website.
+All our wood products can help you achieve LEED designation for your buildings.
+Through LEED’s alternate compliance path, products with Sustainable Forestry Initiative® fiber-sourcing certification count as legal, responsible and, with SFI chain-of-custody certification, as certified.
+Find more information, including helpful training modules and resources, on the Sustainable Forestry Initiative website.

 Our innovative construction techniques, such as NextPhase® Site Solutions, can reduce job-site waste and construction time by optimizing design, material cuts and assembly.
 Builders using NextPhase can also receive credits under major green-building standards, including the National Green Building Standard and LEED for Homes.

 We partner with our forest sector peers in the United States and Canada to create industrywide environmental product declarations for six wood products we manufacture: softwood lumber, softwood plywood, oriented strand board, glue-laminated timbers, laminated strand lumber, and medium-density fiberboard.